 I have yet to be approached to use my charcoal technique on a commissioned project.
 I think my reputation as a Mondo artist precedes my fine art illustrations, and so people sort of expect that digital style from me.

 99% of projects that I’m offered request I draw in that style, mostly due to the fact that screen printing is involved.
-It’s much more simple to draw everything digital in that case; charcoal drawings aren’t very screen print friendly.
+It’s much more simple to draw everything digital in that case; charcoal drawings aren’t very screen print-friendly.

 Your design for ‘Only God Forgives’ is brilliant.
 There’s a wonderful flow to it and also a sense of discovery.
 The tiger’s stripes emerge, then the hands.
 Blood.
 For being a complex design you keep it incredibly tight.

-Each of your film posters have a different approach – for ‘Guardians of the Galaxy,’ ‘Gremlins,’ and Marvel’s Venom we get a portrait.
+Each of your film posters has a different approach – for ‘Guardians of the Galaxy,’ ‘Gremlins,’ and Marvel’s Venom we get a portrait.
 ‘The Thing’ is a bit of a portrait as well.
 With being capable of such a variety of styles, where do you start with a film design?
 Was a Ryan Gosling portrait ever in play for the ‘Only God Forgives’ print?

 ‘The Only God Forgives’ poster was a really fun process.
 If you haven’t seen the film, it’s full of symbolism and that’s what the art director wanted me to convey in the poster.

-I originally had Gosling’s face on it, but scrapped it as it kinda took away from the flow of the piece.
-He’s just so damn good looking, it became a distraction, haha.
+I originally had Gosling’s face on it but scrapped it as it kinda took away from the flow of the piece.
+He’s just so damn good-looking, it became a distraction, haha.